 Neuron stem cells localize to specific parts of the brain and can be used for therapeutic purposes.

-New Brunswick, N.J. – The joint laboratory of Wadih Arap, MD, PhD, director of Rutgers Cancer Institute of New Jersey at University Hospital and Renata Pasqualini, PhD, chief of the Division of Cancer Biology at Rutgers New Jersey Medical School and Rutgers Cancer Institute researcher, will benefit from a recently awarded $250,000 grant from the Gillson Longenbaugh Foundation.
+New Brunswick, N.J. – The joint laboratory of Wadih Arap, MD, PhD, director of Rutgers Cancer Institute at University Hospital and Renata Pasqualini, PhD, chief of the Division of Cancer Biology at Rutgers New Jersey Medical School and Rutgers Cancer Institute researcher, will benefit from a recently awarded $250,000 grant from the Gillson Longenbaugh Foundation.
 The funding will help expand the team’s research focused on two projects: exploring neural stem cell interactions and developing antibody therapeutics for cancer treatment.

 The work builds on previous research supported by the Gillson Longenbaugh Foundation and – in part – focuses on searching for molecular signatures that are unique to normal or diseased cells and tissues.
 As part of the project, cells of the central nervous system will be studied.
 Neural stem cells are self-renewing cells that can multiply and potentially mature into cells with specialized functions.
 They originate in the central nervous system and can transform into neurons and various other cell types with specialized functions in the brain.
 “These cells might have functional roles in disorders of the central nervous system like cancer, Alzheimer’s, and other degenerative diseases.
 We believe there are proteins or protein complexes present within stem cells that can be targeted and used to regulate stem cell behavior,” say Drs.
 Arap and Pasqualini.